loopbackio/loopback.io/pages/en/lb4/Getting-started.md

 The following guides introduce the fundamental concepts of LoopBack.next required to build scalable, maintainable, and consistent APIs.

-If you want to try it out locally follow the instructions on the [[Installation]] guide.
+If you want to try it out locally follow the instructions in [Installation](Installation.html).
 Let's go!